mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 2. Click **Browse** and select the files ``osi104371_graphite002_red``, ``osi104372_graphite002_red``, ``osi104373_graphite002_red``, ``osi104374_graphite002_red``
    and ``osi104375_graphite002_red``.
-Load these files and they will be plotted in the mini plot automatically.
+Load these files and they will be plotted in the mini-plot automatically.

 3. The workspace and spectrum displayed in the mini-plot can be change using the combobox and spinbox seen directly above the mini-plot.

-4. You may opt to change the x range of the miniplots by changing the **Integration Range**, or by sliding the blue lines seen on the mini-plot using the cursor.
+4. You may opt to change the x range of the mini-plot by changing the **Integration Range**, or by sliding the blue lines seen on the mini-plot using the cursor.
 For the purpose of this demonstration, use the default x range.